 Do you have any adult laying hens for sale?

-We do not sell any of our breeding or laying hens during the hatching season but do sell a limited number of each of our breeds as adults come July 1st every year.
+We do not sell any of our breeding or laying hens during the hatching season but sometimes we sell a limited number of each of our breeds as adults come September 1st.
 The birds will be one year of age at the time of sale so you will receive plenty of egg laying years from them.
-If you are interested in getting on the list for an adult hen or roo of a particular breed we will accept prepayment come as early as January and your new flock members will be available for pickup between July 1st and 10th.
-We are currently sold out for the 2017 but may offer a special sale come July, to be in the loop on the sale follow us on instagram and facebook – the hens tend to sell out fast!
+If we do offer a special sale come September on our adults they will be sold on a first come first serve basis.
+To be in the loop on the sales of adult hens follow us on instagram and facebook – the hens tend to sell out fast!

 What makes you different from a large scale hatchery?